Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Discussion

-It would be very interesting to study the impact of frequent migrations in more detail.
-A challenge is that fixation probabilities with frequent migrations are not known analytically beyond the branching process regime~\cite{abbara2023frequent}.
-Here, we bypassed this challenge by using simulations to estimate them.
-However, developing more general descriptions of complex structured populations beyond rare migrations would allow more progress.
+It would be very valuable to study more complex graphs than the highly symmetric ones we considered here, and to assess the impact of frequent migrations in more detail.
+A challenge in both cases is that fixation probabilities are generally not known analytically.
+In our extension to frequent migrations, we bypassed this challenge by using simulations to estimate fixation probabilities.
+However, developing more general descriptions of complex structured populations would allow more progress.
 Other possible directions include taking into account frequency-dependent selection \cite{ayala1974frequency, kojima1971there}, which impacts fixation probabilities (see e.g.\ \cite{moawad2024evolution}), as well as genotype-dependent migration rates~\cite{MarrecP}.
 Moreover, while we focused on early and long-term adaptation, it would be interesting to consider intermediate timescales.
-In particular, studying adaptation after the first fitness peak is reached would involve fitness valley crossing, a process which is itself impacted by spatial structure \cite{Bitbol14,kuo_evolutionary_2024}.
+In particular, studying adaptation after the first fitness peak is reached would involve fitness valley crossing, a process which is itself impacted by spatial structure \cite{Weissman09,Bitbol14,kuo_evolutionary_2024}.
 Finally, it would be of interest to consider more frequent mutations~\cite{szendro2013a}.
-Note that, if considering fitness valley crossing, this would lead to tunneling \cite{Weissman09}.
+Note that this could lead to tunneling in fitness valley crossing~\cite{Weissman09}.
 In the framework of biased walks on fitness landscapes, this can be seen as a population hopping from a genotype to another one that is not among its nearest neighbors.
 Frequent mutations would also lead to multiple types being present in the population, and to clonal interference~\cite{elana2003,Jain11,Laessig17,good2017}, which could have an interplay with population spatial structure.